 In these cases, you may be better off with other debt relief options.

-This type of program works best for people who simply want a faster, cheaper exit from debt and aren’t worried about their credit score.
+- Debt settlement is a program that works best for people who simply want a faster, cheaper exit from debt and aren’t worried about their credit score.
 You get out of debt for less than the full amount you owe.

 Talk to a trained debt relief specialist to review your options for free.